pulumi/pulumi/docs/design/deps.md

 Alternatively, you can use command line tools to manage pinned versions:

-* `lumi pack pin` will pin all packages to a specific version.
+* `pulumi pack pin` will pin all packages to a specific version.
-* `lumi pack pin <dep>` will pin the specific `<dep>` package to a specific version.
+* `pulumi pack pin <dep>` will pin the specific `<dep>` package to a specific version.
-* `lumi pack upgrade` will upgrade all packages to new versions when available.
+* `pulumi pack upgrade` will upgrade all packages to new versions when available.
-* `lumi pack upgrade <dep>` will upgrade the specific `<dep>` package to a new version when available.
+* `pulumi pack upgrade <dep>` will upgrade the specific `<dep>` package to a new version when available.

-To encourage the recommended workflow, the `lumi deploy` command will automatically pin references.
+To encourage the recommended workflow, the `pulumi deploy` command will automatically pin references.
 This ensures executables are pinned to versions during, between, and after deployments.
 The resulting manifest should be checked into source control and versioned using the above commands.
 The option `--no-pin` suppresses automatic pinning.